motherduckdb/duckdb-encodings/README.md

 python scripts/converter.py
 ```

-Note that the script does not generates formatted code, so you must also run:
+Note that the script does not generate formatted code, so you must also run:
 ```bash
 make format
 ```

+It is also important to notice that the `scripts/converter.py` script also generates the `test/sql/encodings.test` test file.

 ### Build steps
 Now to build the extension, run: